-Some new appliances, such as refrigerators, washers, dryers and ovens, can be controlled with a touch-screen interface on the appliance, or from your smartphone.
+Some new appliances, such as refrigerators, washers, dryers and ovens which have Appliance Insurance, can be controlled with a touch-screen interface on the appliance, or from your smartphone.
 These built-in apps can send you alerts, notify you when the washer is finished, or send you status updates of your refrigerator’s water filter.
 LG, GE and Whirlpool are three companies in the forefront of the technology, with new ones being introduced all the time.

 One aspect of smart technology in the home that’s gaining ground is the ability to check on and control multiple appliances and devices from a smartphone, tablet or computer.
 With an app, users can control a variety of devices while sitting at home, or at the beach: lighting, heating and cooling, appliances, and locks.
 The apps can also send an alarm when the power goes out, the smoke or carbon monoxide alarm goes off, an intruder sets off a motion sensor in your home, or the hot-water heater springs a leak.

 Long the vision of science fiction and World’s Fairs, smart homes have not completely reached the level dreamed of in the 50s and 60s, but we’re getting closer to that goal all the time.
 At present, there is no single standard technology to allow smart appliances to “talk” to each other, so the appliances in some smart homes will be hard wired, while others are able communicate wirelessly.